Pointwise eigenfunction estimates and intrinsic ultracontractivity-type properties of Feynman-Kac semigroups for a class

-Let $\pro X$ be a L\'evy process in $\R^d$, $d \geq 1$.
-We use the notations $\pr^x$ and $\ex^x$, respectively, for the probability measure and expected value of the process starting in $x \in \Rd$.
-Recall that $\pro X$ is a Markov process with respect to its own filtration satisfying the strong Markov property, and has right continuous paths with left limits (c\`adl\`ag paths).
-It is a basic fact that $\pro X$ is completely determined by its characteristic exponent $\psi$ given by the L\'evy-Khintchine formula, i.e., for $\xi \in \R^d$
+Let $(X_t)_{t \geq0}$ be a L\'evy process in $\mathbf{R}^d$, $d \geq 1$.
+We use the notations $\mathbf{P}^x$ and $\mathbf{E}^x$, respectively, for the probability measure and expected value of the process starting in $x \in\mathbf{R}^d$.
+Recall that $(X_t)_{t \geq0}$ is a Markov process with respect to its own filtration satisfying the strong Markov property, and has right continuous paths with left limits (c\`adl\`ag paths).
+It is a basic fact that $(X_t)_{t \geq0}$ is completely determined by its characteristic exponent $\psi$ given by the L\'evy--Khintchine formula, that is, for $\xi\in\mathbf{R}^d$

 holds with